BeanTheAlien/tf-web/README.md

 - Icon: the icon to show in matches in the game info menu
 - Level: your game level
 - Unlocked content: the content you have unlocked
-- Skill level: based on your global kill-death ratio, this represents what level you play at (used for team balancing)
+- Skill level: based on various factors for each class (used for team balancing)
-- Overall kill-death ratio: represents the total number of kills to deaths in all your games
+- Overall KDR: represents the total number of kills to deaths in all your games
+- Accuracy: represents the total number of shots hit to the number of shots taken in all of your games

+What factors determine my skill level for each class?
+Scout
+- Overall KDR
+- Accuracy
+Soldier
+- Overall KDR
+- Accuracy

 ### Website
 The planned sections include: